loosolab/jlu-bda-2020/README.md

 1. Run `conda env create -f environment.yml` to create a conda environment with the following modules:
 ```
 channels:
   - bioconda
   - conda-forge
 dependencies:
+  - r-base=4.0.3
+  - r-data.table=1.14.0
+  - bioconductor-deepbluer=1.16.0
+  - ucsc-bedgraphtobigwig=377
+  - ucsc-bigwigtobedgraph=377
+  - ucsc-bigwigmerge=377
-- r-base
+  - pandas=1.2.3
-- r-data.table
+  - nodejs=15.12.0
-- bioconductor-deepbluer
+  - flask=1.1.2
-- ucsc-bedgraphtobigwig
+  - flask-restful=0.3.8
-- ucsc-bigwigtobedgraph
+  - flask-cors=3.0.8
-- ucsc-bigwigmerge
+  - bash=5.0.018
-- pandas
+  - pybigwig=0.3.18
-- nodejs
+  - matplotlib=3.3.4
-- flask
+  - kneed=0.7.0
-- flask-restful
+  - sklearn2pmml=0.69.0
-- flask-cors
+  - natsort=7.1.1
-- bash
+  - tabulate=0.8.9
-- pybigwig
+  - util-linux=2.36
 ```
-If the "solving environment" process takes too long, try removing `bioconductor-deepbluer` from the `environment.yml` and run the command again.
-Afterwards, run the command `conda install -c bioconda -n wg1 bioconductor-deepbluer` to install the Deepblue package separately.

-2. Run `conda activate wg1` to activate the environment.
+2. Run `conda activate tf_analyzer` to activate the environment.

-3. Run `pip install pyBigWig sklearn matplotlib kneed` to install additional required packages (this step will not be required in future versions).

-The newly created environment (`wg1`) needs to stay activated in order for the tool to work.
+The newly created environment (`tf_analyzer`) needs to stay activated in order for the tool to work.

 ## How to use
-The pipeline can be initiated by running `python bin/tf_analyser.py` with these arguments:
+The pipeline can be initiated by running `python bin/tf_analyzer.py` with these arguments:

 `-g, --genome` genome (default: hg19)